brendanaw/brendanaw/README.md

 - 👋 Hi, I’m Brendan
-- 👀 I’m interested in Personal Finance, Crypto, NFTs and Gaming.
+- 👀 I’m interested in Finance, Crypto and NFTs.
 - 🌱 I’m currently learning Python to be be a Data Analyst/Data Scientist.